Add, remove & assign phone numbers on demand

 Next, we’ll break down the advice above in some more detail.

 Here is a quick breakdown of the personal data you may collect from your customers and store in Chalkboard:

 It’s always advisable to only collect personal data if you have a good reason to.
-Of course, to send review requests or chat with your customers, you need their name and phone number.

 When chatting with customers, try to avoid asking for personal data if you can.
 But if you do, bear in mind that there will then be personal data stored within your chat history with a customer.
 This isn’t necessarily a problem, but it’s then up to you to take care of that data.